Yes, you can sell cassette tapes on Amazon (and people buy them). Here’s which tapes to look for that have the highest value on Amazon

 - Hip hop

 I don’t know why this is.
-I just know that around half the time I scan a release in either of these genres, its worth money.
+I just know that around half the time I scan a release in either of these genres, its worth money on Amazon.

-No one is getting rich off this, but its a great way to give yourself that “10% edge” over your competition.
+No one is getting rich off reselling used cassettes, but its a great way to give yourself that “10% edge” over your Amazon competition.